SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 1. Azure Environment Setup

-**Purpose / Skills Demonstrated:**
+**Explanation:**
-Setting up a resource group, virtual network, and subnet in Azure mirrors real-world cloud infrastructure provisioning.
-This demonstrates proficiency with Azure IaaS, networking, and preparing an environment for enterprise Active Directory deployment.
+This step sets up the cloud infrastructure for the lab.
+Creating a resource group, virtual network, and subnet in Azure establishes the environment needed for the domain controller and client.
+Assigning a static IP to the server and configuring DNS for the client ensures proper connectivity.

 **Instructions:**
-Created a resource group, virtual network, and subnet in Azure, followed that up by deploying a Windows Server VM that will act as the domain server.
-Assigned it a static private IP and disabled the firewall for connectivity testing.
-Deployed a second Windows Virtual Machine to act as the Client in the same region and virtual network.
-Its DNS settings are pointed to the Domain Server's private IP.
-Restarted the VM and verified connectivity by pinging the Domain Server and confirming its DNS configuration in PowerShell.
+Created a resource group, virtual network, and subnet in Azure.
+Deployed a Windows Server VM as the domain server, assigned a static private IP, and disabled the firewall for testing connectivity.
+Deployed a second Windows VM as the client in the same region and virtual network.
+Configured its DNS settings to point to the domain server's private IP.
+Restarted the client and verified connectivity by pinging the domain server and checking DNS in PowerShell.

 ![1  Turned off firewalls in domain VM](https://github.com/user-attachments/assets/6cbed85a-dcd9-47da-b589-ad1d1e624041)
 ![2  Set Client VM DNS settings to the Domain VMs private address](https://github.com/user-attachments/assets/d574b3d8-7797-46cd-9751-d2232c62db43)